Event Horizon Telescope

-The Event Horizon Telescope (EHT) is a large telescope array consisting of a global network of radio telescopes.
+The Event Horizon Telescope (EHT) is a telescope array consisting of a global network of radio telescopes.
 The EHT project combines data from several very-long-baseline interferometry (VLBI) stations around Earth, which form a combined array with an angular resolution sufficient to observe objects the size of a supermassive black hole's event horizon.
-The project's observational targets include the two black holes with the largest angular diameter as observed from Earth: the black hole at the center of the supergiant elliptical galaxy Messier 87 (M87*, pronounced "M87-Star"), and Sagittarius A* (Sgr A*, pronounced "Sagittarius A-Star") at the center of the Milky Way.
+The project's observational targets include the two black holes with the largest angular diameter as observed from Earth: the black hole at the center of the supergiant elliptical galaxy Messier 87, and Sagittarius A*, at the center of the Milky Way.

 The Event Horizon Telescope project is an international collaboration that was launched in 2009 after a long period of theoretical and technical developments.
 On the theory side, work on the photon orbit and first simulations of what a black hole would look like progressed to predictions of VLBI imaging for the Galactic Center black hole, Sgr A*.
 Technical advances in radio observing moved from the first detection of Sgr A*, through VLBI at progressively shorter wavelengths, ultimately leading to detection of horizon scale structure in both Sgr A* and M87.
-The collaboration now comprises over 300 members, 60 institutions, working in over 20 countries and regions.
+The collaboration now comprises over 300 members, and 60 institutions, working in over 20 countries and regions.

 The first image of a black hole, at the center of galaxy Messier 87, was published by the EHT Collaboration on April 10, 2019, in a series of six scientific publications.
 The array made this observation at a wavelength of 1.3 mm and with a theoretical diffraction-limited resolution of 25 microarcseconds.
 In March 2021, the Collaboration presented, for the first time, a polarized-based image of the black hole which may help better reveal the forces giving rise to quasars.
 Future plans involve improving the array's resolution by adding new telescopes and by taking shorter-wavelength observations.
 On 12 May 2022, astronomers unveiled the first image of the supermassive black hole at the center of the Milky Way, Sagittarius A*.

+Since 2018 the EHT has been capable of imaging at a wavelength of 870 μm (345 GHz), giving an angular resolution of 19 μas, the best resolution of any ground-based telescope.